xacnio/backupper/README.md

 ### (IN DEVELOPMENT)

 # Backupper
-The tool is for backuping file from FTP/SFTP source and save it another backup storage.
+The tool is for backuping file from FTP/SFTP source and save it another FTP/SFTP backup destination.

 # Features
 - Schedule backuping with CRON expression in config file